-Dr Dominic Paviour is a highly esteemed consultant neurologist with private clinics at Parkside Hospital, the London Clinic and Chelsea 102 Sydney Street.
+Dr Dominic Paviour is a highly esteemed consultant neurologist with private clinics at Parkside Hospital, One Welbeck and Chelsea 102 Sydney Street.
 He specialises in movement disorders and Parkinson's disease, along with general neurology, headaches, epilepsy, peripheral nerve disorders and obstetric neurology.

 Dr Paviour graduated from the University of London in 1998, having trained at Guy’s and St Thomas’ Hospital Medical Schools before becoming a member of the Royal College of Physicians and completing his PhD in 2006.
 He trained at Oxford Radcliffe Hospitals, The National Hospital for Neurology and Neurosurgery at Queen Square, King's College Hospitals NHS Trust and St George’s University Hospital NHS Trust.
 He was awarded a number of academic prizes including the Medical School Gold Medal during his studies.